mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 weapon.
 As a result any trooper in a squad can take over the support weapon at need.
-A 150-round extension magazine is issued to support gunners, though since the weapon can use either it is often 'borrowed' by rifle- armed soldiers when their own ammunition runs low.
+A 150-round extension magazine is issued to support gunners, though since the weapon can use either it is often 'borrowed' by rifle-armed soldiers when their own ammunition runs low.

 Weapon TL Range Damage Kg Cost Magazine